Monday, March 28, 2022

 Tom "Harris" and daughter

-A few years later, over lunch with Ruby Pelecanos, I happened to learn that the Haralampakos family wasn’t actually from Sparta.
-Ruby’s father, Nick Kendros, was the same boy who once lived in the back of the Cokinos family candy shop.
-He eventually met his wife, Kiki (Alice Tagalos), through my grandmother.
-Curious, I asked Ruby how Pota had come to know Kiki, who was living in Annapolis, Maryland—nearly an hour from Washington, DC
+At a lunch with our cousin Ruby Pelecanos, I happened to learn that the Haralampakos family wasn’t actually from Sparta.
+Ruby said that her father Nick Kendros first met his wife, Kiki (Alice Tagalos), through my grandmother.
+Curious, I asked Ruby how Pota knew Kiki who lived in Annapolis, Maryland—nearly an hour from Washington, DC.

 This tiny scrap of information was thrilling to a history nerd like me, and served as an important reminder to talk to older relatives and family friends.
-The photo below of both of our families on the front porch at 909 11th Street may have been taken by Ruby's father, Nick Kendros.
-Ruby remembered that he had a camera.
+The photo below shows our extended family on the front porch of 909 11th Street, The photo may have been taken by Ruby's father, Nick Kendros who is not in the picture.
+(Ruby remembered that he had a camera. )

-L-R seated : Nick Cokinos, Pota Cokinos, Ruby Kendros (baby in lap of her grandmother) Kiki Kendros and Louis Mandris
+L-R seated : Nick Cokinos, Pota Cokinos, Ruby Kendros (baby in lap of her grandmother ) Kiki Kendros and Louis Mandris a friend. not sure about the two kids in front.
+Kiki's parents, Grandfather Harry Tagalos in the back.

-My father’s only maternal Greek origin story was a vague one featuring a man who was mowed down by a stray bullet in his own yard.
-(Ancestry thinks this death happened around 1911.)
-This was my father's explanation of how his mother Pota came to live with her older brother Tom in the U.S. I found this old photo in Yiya's album, and it seems to corroborate that her father died as her mother is wearing the traditional black garb of a widow.
+My father’s only maternal Greek origin story was a vague tale featuring a man mowed down by a stray bullet in his own yard around 1911.
+This was my father's explanation of how his mother came to live with her older brother Tom in the U.S. I found this old photo in Yiya's album, and it seems to corroborate the story as her mother is wearing the traditional black garb of a widow.

 s

-According to Greek tradition, marriages were arranged by the parents, and romance wasn’t necessarily a consideration.
+According to Greek tradition, marriages were arranged by the parents, and romance wasn’t necessarily a factor.
 The potential groom might be consulted on the deal, but girls had little or no say in the matter.
-If, as in this case, the girl’s father died before she was married, responsibility shifted to an uncle or a brother.
+If the girl’s father died before she was married, responsibility shifted to an uncle or a brother.
 This is why I think Pota was shipped off to America to live with Tom and Christine.
-According to Tom's draft registration in 1917, he and his wife Christine lived at 1056 Elizabeth Ave, Elizabeth, NJ which was not far from Ellis Island.
-Thomas was born in 1887, he was 30 years old and working as a confectioner with two children.

 When trying to figure out when Pota arrived, I used Ellis Island’s search engine.
 The closest match was “Panayota Haralambacon.”
 The ship sailed from Gythio which is the closest port to Sparta, and the date was the same year of arrival that Pota gave to a census taker in 1920; July 8, 1912.